MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/route-events-based-on-content.md

 ---
 title: Route events based on content
-description: Learn how to route events based on content in the data reeived from a source in a Fabric eventstream. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to route events based on content in the data received from a source in a Fabric eventstream. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu